Communications and Control for Wireless Drone-Based Antenna Array: Time-Optimal Control of Drones

 Lemma \ref{Lem1}, can be used to determine the optimal orientation of the drone that enables it to move towards any given location in presence of external forces.
 Next, using Lemmas 1 and 2, we derive the speed of each drone's rotor for which the control time is minimized.
-In this case, we find the rotors' speeds at several pre-defined \emph{stages} in which the drone updates its position or ordination. \begin{theorem} \normalfont The optimal speeds of rotors with which a drone can move from location $(0,0,0)$, and $(0,0,0)$ orientation, to location $(x_D,y_D,z_D)$ within a minimum control time are given by:
+In this case, we find the rotors' speeds at several pre-defined \emph{stages} in which the drone updates its position or orientation. \begin{theorem} \normalfont The optimal speeds of rotors with which a drone can move from location $(0,0,0)$, and $(0,0,0)$ orientation, to location $(x_D,y_D,z_D)$ within a minimum control time are given by: Also, the total control time of the drone can be given by: